 This popular custom motorcycle in the United States uses extended forks, a larger front wheel, and an increased rake angle to change how the bike rides.
 Many designs incorporate a longer frame.
 Local laws may dictate how high the handlebars can be set above the shoulder.

 The goal of this modification is to increase the bike’s power-to-weight ratio.
 It’s typically seen on scooters, such as the Vespa, but it could be an approach to any model.
-On most designs, you’ll find overbore cylinders, performance exhaust setups, and aftermarket hydraulics.
+You’ll find overbore cylinders, performance exhaust setups, and aftermarket hydraulics on most designs.
+We have an excellent guide on Vespa scooter insurance here.

 With wider tires and a racing-style body, this custom design evolved from the Café Racer in the late 1970s.
 It focuses on appearance and power, removing as much of the fairing as possible, while the exhaust is loud and noticeably short.